HaooolinYe/Food-Service-Industry-OOD-in-Java-/README.md

  <t>The idea of the dineAndPayCheck() method is that a customer visits a FoodPlace, eats, and pays the
 check.
 The tip calculation and the way the payment is distributed depends on the FoodPlace.
 Specifically, the method does the following:
-1. construct a new check;
+  1. construct a new <a href="#ck">check</a>;
-2. calculate the tip: The tip percentage is the average of a target tip for that customer and the Food- Place’s tip percentage returned by the getTipPercentage() method of the FoodPlace.
+2. calculate the tip: The tip percentage is the average of a target tip for that customer and the <a href="#fp">Food Place</a>’s tip percentage returned by the getTipPercentage() method of the FoodPlace.
 For example, a customer might have a target tip of 10% and the food place might have a target tip of 20%, and in this case the customer would tip the average, namely 15%.
 Another example is a customer with 15% tip percentage who goes to a FastFood place like McDonalds; the FastFood tip percentage is